Estimated reading time: 6 minutes

 - Java is a programming language used within a development environment called Eclipse, which was developed by Google.
 This is used to build Android apps.

-- Xamarin (owned by Microsoft)
+- .NET MAUI (Xamarin) (owned by Microsoft)

 Choosing between cross-platform or native development.
 Which tool best suits your app project?
 It depends on many factors, including:

 - What kind of app should be developed?